samot-gc/musings/papers/HRM.md

     HRM *significantly* outperforms the baselines here.
 The benchmarks require lengthy reasoning traces, without much complexity—each step is simple, but there are many of them—making them particularly ill-suited to LLMs.

+### Data Usage and Augmentation

+Data augmentation is relied heavily on for ARC-AGI and Sudoku; it is not used for mazes.

+For ARC-AGI, the training dataset starts with all *demonstration*/*example* and *test*/*problem* input–output pairs from the training set and all *demonstration*/*example* pairs from the evaluation set.
+The *test*/*problem* pairs from the evaluation set are saved for test time.
+The dataset is augmented (eg, colour permutations, rotations, etc).
+Each pair is prepended with a learnable special token representing its task id.

+At test time, for each *test*/*problem* pair in the evaluation set, 1000 augmented variants are generated and solved; the inverse augmentation is applied to obtain a prediction.
+The two most popular predictions are chosen as the final outputs.

+To emphasise, the training set is a *flattened* collection of simple input—output pairs, augmented with the task id.
+They *are not* batched by task id.
+There is no, "Here are X example input–output pairs of grids.
+The problem is to find the (hidden) output grid corresponding to [this] input grid."

+For Sudoku, band and digit permutations are applied.
+There is no concept of a task to which multiple datapoints belong.

 ### Visualisation

 HRM performs well on complex reasoning tasks, raising a question: